bmpbos/arepa/doc/README.txt

 ======================================================

 ..
 This document follows reStructuredText syntax and conventions.
-	You can compile this file to a PDF or HTML document by executing the "SConstruct" file in the directory where this file is located.
-Simply run "scons" in your terminal.
+	You can compile this file to a PDF or HTML document.

 -------------------------------------------------------
 User Manual, Version 0.9.3
 -------------------------------------------------------

 Authors
- Yo Sup Moon, Dr. Daniela Boernigen, Dr. Levi Waldron, [additional authors], and Dr. Curtis Huttenhower
+ Yo Sup Moon, Dr. Daniela Boernigen, Dr. Levi Waldron, Eric Franzosa, and Dr. Curtis Huttenhower

 Maintainer
  Yo Sup Moon <moon.yosup@gmail.com>